lupyuen/lupyuen.github.io/src/adc.md

   assert!(ADC_FREQUENCY >= 500 && ADC_FREQUENCY <= 16000);
 ```

-(Remember: Not all GPIOs are supported for ADC)
+(Remember: Not all GPIOs are supported for ADC!)

 Next we select __ADC Mode 1__ (Single-Channel Conversion) and set the __ADC Frequency__...